sensu/sensu-docs-legacy/source/docs/0.16/enterprise_mutators.md

 mainstream specifications: [Nagios PerfData][nagios_perfdata], [Graphite Plaintext][graphite_plaintext], [OpenTSDB][opentsdb], and
 [Metrics 2.0 as a wire format][metrics20_wire].
 An output format must be specified in metric check definitions in order to use enterprise third-party integrations for metrics.
 You may also leverage the `output_format` mutator when writing your own Sensu event handlers.

 The valid values for `output_format` are:

-- `nagios_perf_data`
+- `nagios_perfdata`
 - `graphite_plaintext`
 - `opentsdb`
 - `metrics20_wire`